 Transfer Station Recycling

 The Borough, community councils, and local recycling partners joined forces to offer recycling drop off at Transfer Stations.
 The Borough provides 40-yard containers, which were once destined for the scrap heap.
 The communities and recyclers find grants to refurbish the containers for recycling.
-The containers are hauled from the Transfer Stations to the recycling facility by the Borough on the current Transfer Station transportation contract.
-The landfill hauls the recycling containers to the recycling facility to save space in the landfill.
+The containers are hauled from the Transfer Stations to the recycling facility by the Solid Waste Division.
+The Solid Waste Division hauls the recycling containers to the recycling facility to save space in the landfill.
 Each container averages about 1.5 tons, which equates to 1.5 cubic yards of space saved in the landfill.